Registrations open from 28 June to 27 August 2021

-This course explores the application of Circular Economy (CE) practices in the context of the 2030 Agenda for Sustainable Development.
+This course developed in collaboration with the United Nations Environment Programme (UNEP) explores the application of Circular Economy (CE) practices in the context of the 2030 Agenda for Sustainable Development.

 Four years into the implementation of the Agenda, it is evident that ‘business as usual’ will not help us to achieve the Sustainable Development Goals (SDGs).
 Systems-based approaches along with a strong commitment to deep rooted transformations and actions are vital to the reduction of humanity's footprint in our planet.
 Our resources are finite and the principles and practices of the circular economy will be catalytic in creating goods, processes and ecosystems that are restorative and regenerative by design.